 Industry Standard Encryption

-EncryptUs uses 256 bit AES Rijndael Block Cipher combined with RSA 4096 bit Public key encryption.
+EncryptUs uses Elliptic Curve Cryptography (Curve 25519).
 If you want to fry your brain with some reading about encryption used in EncryptUs, try the links below.

-EncryptUs uses 256 bit AES Rijndael Block Cipher combined with RSA 4096 bit Public key encryption.
+EncryptUs uses Elliptic Curve Cryptography (Curve 25519).
 It would take computers millions of years to break the encryption used in EncryptUs.

-EncryptUs is not reliant on a central server.
+EncryptUs is not reliant on a central server, so cannot be taken down or tampered with.

 When you verify your email address in EncryptUs, a pair of encryption keys are generated.

-Once the recipient receives the encrypted email message and the encrypted password, their private key is used to decrypt the password, and the now decrypted password is used to decrypt the email message.
+Once the recipient receives the encrypted email message their private key is used to decrypt the email.

 The keys are generated on your Phone and stored in the Android secure vault.